DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Silence, do not raise your voice within enemy positions."

-Fairin words quickly silenced both of them.
+Farin words quickly silenced both of them.

 _This is?_